 Elk Island National Park, situated about thirty miles east of Edmonton, Alberta, is the second largest of the national fenced wild animal preserves in Canada.
-This park, which contains an area of 51 square miles, has been in existence since 1906, and was originally established by the Government of Canada for the preservation of the wapiti or elk, and the mule deer of the region.
+This park, which contains an area of fifty-one square miles, has been in existence since 1906, and was originally established by the Government of Canada for the preservation of the wapiti or elk, and the mule deer of the region.
 These interesting species of mammalian wild life once ranged Western Canada in great numbers, but, like the buffalo, had suffered through the advance of settlement, and were on the verge of extinction.
-Through the protection afforded them under sanctuary conditions, however, these animals have increased greatly in numbers, and the splendid herds which now inhabit the park furnish an outstanding example of the value of timely conservation.
+Through the protection afforded them under sanctuary conditions, these animals have increased greatly in numbers, and the splendid herds which now inhabit the park furnish an outstanding example of the value of timely conservation.

 The park also contains a large herd of plains buffalo.
 Following the purchase of the Pablo herd by the Dominion Government in 1907, Elk Island Park was utilized as a home for the first shipments from Montana, while the new Buffalo National Park near Wainwright was being prepared for their reception.
 During that year 410 buffalo were received from Pablo and remained at Elk Island until 1909.
-By this time the fence enclosing the Buffalo Park had been completed, and with the exception of about 45 head, all the buffalo in Elk Island
+By this time the fence enclosing the Buffalo Park had been completed, and with the exception of about forty-five head, all the buffalo in Elk Island Park were shipped to the new park at Wainwright.
+During the twenty-seven years following, the buffalo remaining in Elk Island Park have increased steadily under careful supervision, until their numbers in 1938 exceeded 2,000.